icons8/free/README.md

 <summary>Sketch compatibility</summary>

 * SkipConstraints: [bool](#bool) = `False` - serves for constraints compatibility with Sketch.
 If the file is imported from the Sketch format, the parameter should be set to false to handle constraints properly.
-* GroupLayout: [SketchGroupLayout](#SketchGroupLayout) - sketch group layout.
-We don't support it, but keep it for compatibility.
 </details>

 ### <a name="Text"></a>Text